 French 75 Cocktail

 Add gin, simple syrup, and lemon juice to a cocktail shaker.
 Throw in a few cubes of ice and shake until the shaker forms a frost.
-Strain into a Champagne flute or coupe.
+Strain into glass.

 Top with Champagne and enjoy!